Imhiralmehta/RoboticsCompanyDB/README.md

 # RoboticsCompanyDB
-Database of inventory system of a company
+Database of inventory AND order system of a company using Oracle PL/SQL